jrg94/CSE5544/assignment02/README.md

 list of papers have been aggregated for my personal use:

 - [Analyzing Visual Mappings of Traditional and Alternative Music Notation][2]
+- [An approach to leveraging multitrack information for artistic music visualization][3]

 ## The Effective Visualization